aiplanethub/5-week_Data_Science_Bootcamp/week-3/165-Day 1: Building your first ML model.md

 ### Model Building - Decision Tree

-* Now what is this decision tree?
+* Now, what is this decision tree?
 * Well, we all might have seen it by now!
 * Decision Tree Examples